Mata Mata turtle:

 They are found in muddy, stagnant, shallow pools and streams.
 In this environment they are able to ambush their prey.
 They mainly dwell in freshwater rivers but can tolerate salt or brackish water.

-This is an aquatic creature with a distinctive head and neck that helps make them easily recognizable.
-Along with being long and flat, the head and neck have tufts or fringe; hence its Latin name “chelus fimbriatus.”
-These creatures can weigh up to 27 pounds and grow to 18 inches in length.
+This is an aquatic creature with a distinctive head and neck which helps to make them easily recognizable.
+Along with being long and flat, the head and neck have tufts or fringe; hence it’s Latin name “chelus fimbriatus”.
+These creatures can weigh up to 27 pounds and grow to 18 inches in length and can live up to 15 years.
 They have wide mouths and atop their snout are two very small eyes.